notverygoodatpython/service-stopper/README.md

 The script CANNOT run on its own, it still requires you to click 'allow' in the UAC prompt.
 You could use one of the suggestions here: https://www.techgainer.com/disable-uac-prompts-specific-programs-windows/   but I haven't tried any of them so they are unproven (also you would probably need to disable UAC for the entire CMD.exe, which isn't a great idea.)

 This whole program most likely won't work on linux or any other os.
+# Thanks to:
+Nir Sofer: http://www.nirsoft.net/ , who's nircmd utility is essential in allowing the batch scripts to run as admin.

+Brent Vollebregt: https://github.com/brentvollebregt , who's auto-py-to-exe allowed me to convert the py files to a standalone exe.

+The PyInstaller guys: http://www.pyinstaller.org/ , who's program is the foundation of auto-py-to-exe

+Many  thanks!